 In an effort to avoid this trap, the referring physician's intentional vagueness is understandable; on the contrary, this gives the oncologist the freedom to elaborate a more positive, fact-based discussion.
 The doctor's concern alone increases the patient's anxiety level, and it's generally wise for referring physicians not to speculate on the likelihood or other specific details.
 Because most offices aren't equipped to diagnose a tumor as cancerous, you may be referred to an oncologist.
 Your primary care doctor will likely refer you to an oncologist who is part of their network and who will work with your primary care center to keep you informed about your overall health care process.
 Your family doctor or family doctor can refer you to an oncologist if they want the opinion of an expert in a specific field or cannot determine a cancer diagnosis.
 It is important for those who have been referred to an oncologist or are considering requesting a referral for suspicious symptoms to understand as much as possible about this medical specialty.

+While it is understandable for referring physicians not to discuss cancer in detail with their patients, it is never appropriate for an oncologist not to provide detailed information about their diagnosis and treatment options.
 Physician's offices are generally not equipped to diagnose a cancerous tumor, so you'll be referred to an oncologist for further testing.
-In situations where there is suspicion but no evidence of cancer, the referring doctor may have told the patient: “You have a problem, or “You have a tumor,” or “You have a tumor,” but often the realistic possibility remains unclear or even the patient has denied it. .
+In situations where there is suspicion but no evidence of cancer, the referring doctor may have told the patient: “You have a problem” or “You have a tumor” but often the realistic possibility remains unclear or even denied by the patient.